jhaleroc/Data-Analytics/README.md

 # Data-Analytics

-All my project about analysing data using daya analytics algorithm
+All my project about analysing data using data analytics algorithm